elhawk/Office-Online-Test-Tools-and-Documentation/docs/rest/src/files/GetActivities.rst

 Sample 2
 --------
-This sample request gets up to ten activities of types "comment" and "edit" and skipping the one returned in Sample 1 via the SkipToken.
+This sample request gets up to ten activities of types "comment" and "somethingunknown" and skipping the one returned in Sample 1 via the SkipToken.
-It returns one activity; the server does not understand the "edit" type so it ignores it without error.
+It returns one activity;.
+The server does not understand the "somethingunknown" type so it ignores it without error.

 ..  literalinclude:: /_fragments/activities/GetActivitiesRequest2.json
     :language: JSON